AvroraPolnareff/synthesia-react/README.md

 # synthesia-react

-Synthesia clone app, written on typescript, with react as rendering library.
+Synthesia app clone, written on typescript, with react as rendering library.

 ## goals
 - [ ] process user input from keyboard